Experience-Monks/react-f1/README.md

 - Create complex animations with custom delays, durations, eases
 - Animate individual properties (scale, opacity, etc.) independently of each other eg. delay the opacity animation by 0.5 seconds but scale immediately
-- Animations defined outside of application implementation (less Spaghetti code)
+- True separation of concerns.
+Animations defined outside of application implementation (less Spaghetti code)
-- Control animations from page transitions down to ui components
+- Habe absolute control animations from page transitions down to individual ui components
-- Uses path finding to figure out how to animate from State A to State C (write less logic for complex animations)
+- Uses path finding to figure out how to animate from one state to another.
+For instance how to animate from a button from an out state to a pressed state (write less logic for complex animations)

 #### Components